Ralph Widdrington (politician): Early life and military career

 He was commissioned Ensign in the Earl of Ogle's regiment in 1667, his brothers Edward and Roger being commissioned in the same regiment at the same time.
 Burke's (extinct) Peerage states, following earlier genealogies, that he lost his sight in "the Dutch War" without stating which one.
-In the light of Widdrington's subsequent career, that seems unlikely: The Earl of Ogle's regiment is not recorded as in action in the 1665–1667 War and, in 1671, Ralph Widdrington was commissioned Captain in the Portsmouth garrison company.
+In the light of Widdrington's subsequent career, that seems unlikely; The Earl of Ogle's regiment is not recorded as in action in the 1665–1667 War and, in 1671, Ralph Widdrington was commissioned Captain in the Portsmouth garrison company.

 Thereafter, he was at Berwick garrison as Lieutenant to the Duke of Newcastle.
 Captain George Carleton's memoirs go further and state that Widdrington lost his life at the Siege of Maastricht in 1676, as a volunteer in the Dutch Army.
 Ralph may have been a volunteer in the Dutch Army then, although that is uncertain, but it was his brother Roger Widdrington who was killed at Maastricht.

+By 1679, owing to his military service, Widdrington was a servant in the household of James, Duke of York.
+Between 1677 and 1689, he was a justice of the peace for Northumberland.
+He was also a deputy lieutenant for the county between 1680 and 1689, and for Newcastle upon Tyne in 1688.